-Is your institution able to report another gender for the 2022-23 data collection?
-If you indicate 'No', your institution should leave the cells in the rows for 'Another gender' blank (i.e., do not report 0).
+Is your institution able to report ${\bf another\ gender}$ for the 2023-24 data collection?

+If you indicate 'No, my institution does not collect data on another gender,' leave the cells in the rows for 'Another gender' blank (i.e., do not report 0).
+If you indicate 'No, some cells will have a value of less than 5 students,' your institution collects data on another gender, but some cells have a value of less than 5 students, do not report the data and leave the cells in the rows for 'Another gender' blank.
 If you indicate 'Yes', but no students identified as another gender, please enter '0'.

-ital students reported, how many students did you allocate to a binary gender category (Men/Women) because their gender wa provided categories? s unknown or another gender Number of students Undergraduate students Grand total Gender unknown (i.e., gender information is not known or not collected).
+Undergraduate students: ○ Yes No, some cells will have a value of less than 5 students (do not report) No, my institution does not collect data on another gender Graduate students: ○ Yes No, some cells will have a value of less than 5 students (do not report) No, my institution does not collect data on another gender Of the total students reported, how many students did you allocate to a binary gender category (M than the provided categories? en/Women) becau r was unknown or another gende Undergradua te students Graduate s tudents Current Year Prior year Current Year Prior year Grand total Gender unknown (i.e., gender information is not known or not collected).
 Another gender (i.e., gender information is known but does not fall into either of the mutually exclusive binary categories provided [Men/Women]).
-Total of Gender unknown + Another gender Total of Students for whom gender is known and falls into one of the mutually exclusive binary categories provided [Men/Women]
+Total of Gender unknown + Another gender Total of Students for whom gender is known and falls into one of the mutually exclusive binary categories provided [Men/Women] You may use the box below to provide additional context for the data you have reported above.
+Therefore, you should write all context notes using proper grammar (e.g., complete sentences with understood by students and parents (e.g., spell out acronyms).